bigscience-workshop/biomedical/README.md

 ## Get started!

-Please make a github account prior to implementing a dataset; you can follow instructions to install git [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+Please make a github account prior to implement a dataset; you can follow instructions to install git [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 You will also need at least Python 3.6+.
 If you are installing python, we recommend downloading [anaconda](https://docs.anaconda.com/anaconda/install/index.html) to curate a python environment with necessary packages. **We strongly recommend Python 3.8+ for stability**.